EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 1. Copy the contents of a profile you would like to use by clicking the copy icon in the top right
 2. In either the `Gamecube` or the `Wii` profile folders, right click, `Create New`, `Text File`
-	* Gamecube Profile Folder: `home/deck/.var/app/org.DolphinEmu.dolphin-emu/config/dolphin-emu/Profiles/GCPad`
+	* Gamecube Profile Folder: `/home/deck/.var/app/org.DolphinEmu.dolphin-emu/config/dolphin-emu/Profiles/GCPad`
     * Wii Profile Folder: `/home/deck/.var/app/org.DolphinEmu.dolphin-emu/config/dolphin-emu/Profiles/Wiimote`
+	* `~/.var` is a hidden folder by default.
+In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders
 3. Paste the contents of a profile you would like to use
 4. Save the profile, either matching the profile name or something descriptive with an `.ini` file extension
     * Without the `.ini` file extension, the profile will not work